Memristor: Self-directed channel memristor

 In 2017, Kris Campbell formally introduced the self-directed channel (SDC) memristor.

-The SDC device is the first memristive device available commercially to researchers, students and electronics enthusiast worldwide.
+The SDC device is the first memristive device available commercially to researchers, students and electronics enthusiasts worldwide.

 The SDC device is operational immediately after fabrication.
-In the Ge_{2}Se_{3} active layer, Ge-Ge homopolar bonds are found and switching occurs.
+In the Ge_{2}Se_{3} active layer, Ge-Ge homopolar bonds are found, and switching occurs.
 The three layers consisting of Ge_{2}Se_{3}/Ag/Ge_{2}Se_{3}, directly below the top tungsten electrode, mix together during deposition and jointly form the silver-source layer.
-A layer of SnSe is between these two layers ensuring that the silver-source layer is not in direct contact with the active layer.
+A layer of SnSe is between these two layers, ensuring that the silver-source layer is not in direct contact with the active layer.
 Since silver does not migrate into the active layer at high temperatures, and the active layer maintains a high glass transition temperature of about 350 C, the device has significantly higher processing and operating temperatures at 250 C and at least 150 C, respectively.
-These processing and operating temperatures are higher than most ion-conducting chalcogenide device types, including the S-based glasses (e.g. GeS) that need to be photodoped or thermally annealed.
+These processing and operating temperatures are higher than most ion-conducting chalcogenide device types, including the S-based glasses (e.g., GeS) that need to be photodoped or thermally annealed.
 These factors allow the SDC device to operate over a wide range of temperatures, including long-term continuous operation at 150 C.

 Implementation of hysteretic flux-charge memristors

-There exist implementations of memristors with both hysteretic current-voltage curve and hysteretic flux-charge curve.
+There exist implementations of memristors with both hysteretic current-voltage curves and hysteretic flux-charge curves.
 Memristors with both hysteretic current-voltage curve and hysteretic flux-charge curve use a memristance dependent on the history of the flux and charge.
 Those memristors can merge the functionality of the arithmetic logic unit and of the memory unit without data transfer.